gramster/photorg/README.md

     photorg clean --source=<folder> --dest=<folder>

 will remove any files in the source folder that have duplicates in the dest folder.
 The source and dest folders can be disjoint, or the source folder can be a subfolder of the dest folder.
 It would make no sense the other way around.
+Note that it can take a long time before this command starts producing log messages, as it collects data on all the files first.

     photorg move